 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 All UST libraries' ebooks can be read through an internet browser, meaning you do not need an ereader to access them.
-However, in all cases you will be required to create a free, personal account with the hosting service of the ebook to take advantage of special features, like:
+However, in most cases you will be required to create a free, personal account to take advantage of special features, like:

 Though you can read most ebooks with just a few clicks of the mouse,

 - the number of pages you are allowed to print varies

 - some restrict the number of users that are allowed to use it simultaneously

 Because the experience can vary so greatly depending on the hosting service, when in doubt, it is best to to consult the HELP inside the service or ask us.

 On this page you will find some basic help for our three biggest collections of ebooks.
 For questions about other hosting services, see their posted HELP or ask us.

 For Ebook Central and Ebsco eBooks, you must have an Adobe account.
 This is a freely available account.
 You must install Adobe Digital Editions on your computer first in order to download and transfer some ebooks to a mobile device.

 UST offers Adobe Digital Editions for your personal or public computer.
 On your St. Thomas work computer, it is available in Software Center (PC) and Self Service (Mac) to be installed without needing admin.